kdee028/Java/README.md

 **High Availability**-system that maximizes uptime

 **Fault tolerant**- system that allows failure and can operate without interruptions

 ## 1.4 Route53
-- allows you to register domains
+- allows you to register domains (Domain Name System Service)
 - globally resilient and global service

-Versioning
-- allow bucket to satore multiple versions of objects
-- objects aren't deleted deletion markers are put in place to hide objects
-- can ony be suspended

-MFADelete
-- required to delete versions
-- required to change bucket versioning state